pkniedi/dotfiles/README.md

 -   zsh + oh-my-zsh
 -   bin

+Note: does not check for dependencies of scripts etc, only loads config files.

-# install
+# Installation
 run the following command to install everything.
-This is not tested yet.
 ```sh
 make install
 ```